Pangboche Hand: Later studies and developments

 London University primatologist William Charles Osman Hill conducted a physical examination of the pieces that Byrne supplied.
 His first findings were that it was hominid in nature, and later in 1960 he decided that the Pangboche fragments were a closer match with a Neanderthal.

 In 1991, in conjunction with Coleman's research, it was discovered that the Slick expedition consultant and American anthropologist George Agogino had retained samples of the alleged Yeti hand.
 The NBC program Unsolved Mysteries obtained samples and determined they were similar to human tissue, but were not human, and could only verify they were "near human."
 After the broadcast of the program, the entire hand was stolen from the Pangboche monastery, and reportedly disappeared into a private collection via the illegal underground in the sale of antiquities.
 George Agogino, before his death on September 11, 2000, transferred his important files on the Pangboche Yeti hand to Loren Coleman.

-In 2010, Weta Workshops produced a replica skull and hand based on photos of the missing hand and skull.
+In 2010, Wētā Workshop produced a replica skull and hand based on photos of the missing hand and skull.
 Mike Allsop handed over the replica skull and hand to monks at Pangboche in May 2011.

 On 27 December 2011 it was announced that a finger belonging to the hand contained human DNA, following tests carried out in Edinburgh.
-Dr. Rob Ogden commented that "We have got a very, very strong match to a number of existing reference sequences on human DNA databases...
+Rob Ogden commented that "We have got a very, very strong match to a number of existing reference sequences on human DNA databases...
 Human was what we were expecting and human is what we got."